HariPranav/Team-Re-Seed-.-IDF_2k19/README.md

 # Team-Re-Seed-.-IDF_2k19
-Decentralized Solution For Crowd Sorcing Financial Aid For Farmers
+Decentralized Solution For Crowd Sourcing and Financial Aid For Farmers